Course Information

 Examining board and exams

-The Sociology A level course has been written to prepare you for the AQA exam board’s Sociology A level qualification, with the following syllabus codes:
+The Sociology A level course has been written to prepare you for the AQA exam board’s Sociology A level qualification, with the following specification codes:

 The course is assessed by two 90-minute exams at AS level and three two-hour exams at A level.